iplusacademy/moodle-tool_proper/README.md

 ## Warnings ##

  - The proper admin tool does write immedately in the datatabase.
 Take a backup before using this plugin.
- - The proper function is not perfect, it has now idea about naming pecularities.
+ - The proper function is not perfect, it has no idea about naming pecularities.
+ - This plugin is 100% open source and has NOT been tested in Moodle Workplace, Totara, or any other proprietary software system.
+As long as the latter do not reward plugin developers, you can use this plugin only in 100% open source environments.

 ## Command line tool ##